nbill404/playlist-shuffler/README.md

 ## Playlist Shuffler
 This website is a allows you to create playlists and use advanced shuffling options.

 The site is a NextJs project using TailwindCSS and DaisyUI components.
-It uses a PostgreSQL backend with Prisma as the database model
+It uses a PostgreSQL backend with Prisma as the database model.

 #### Features

-Playlists within playlists: \
+Playlists within playlists:
-* You can combine playlists and songs within a single playlist. \
+* You can combine playlists and songs within a single playlist.
-* Shuffling will shuffle all songs and all songs within playlists. \
+* Shuffling will shuffle all songs and all songs within playlists.
-* You can create subplaylists up to 10 layers deep. \
+* You can create subplaylists up to 10 layers deep.
-* Organise your playlists by artist/genre/mood or however you like \
+* Organise your playlists by artist/genre/mood or however you like.

-Lock playlists: \
+Lock playlists:
-* Deactivate shuffling songs for specific playlists (Useful for albums or songs with multiple parts). \
+* Deactivate shuffling songs for specific playlists (Useful for albums or songs with multiple parts).

-Priority songs: \
+Priority songs:
 * Songs/Playlists can be favourited so that they will always appear first when shuffling.
-Unfavourited songs/playlists will be shuffled as normal after the favourited ones \
+Unfavourited songs/playlists will be shuffled as normal after the favourited ones

 #### Attributions
 Svgs were provided by svgrepo.com